-Rainbow Lake in the Pioneer Mountains is a good family-friendly hike.
+Rainbow Lake located in the Pioneer Mountains is a good family-friendly hike.

 Trail from Willow Creek Road